alexte/whoisonline/README.md

 WhoisOnline
 ===========

+This project has not moved since 2015, the development has stopped.
+Please look into matrix.org (synapse, element) which is a mature project that implements a federated chat system.

+OLD
+---

 WhoisOnline will be a prototype of an open and distributed chat and instant messaging system.
 Easy as WhatsApp and distributed as IRC and XMPP.